|James Reed, District 1||Toni Johnson, District 2|

 - Election Commissioners are required by state statute to attend certification training each year, held by the Secretary of State, to be eligible to conduct elections held in the county.

 - Election Commissioners shall hire all poll workers for an election.
-They shall be responsible for training all poll workers of their specific duties to be conducted on election day.
+They shall be responsible for training all poll workers of their specific duties to be conducted on Election Day.
+Please see the poll worker application to your right.

 TYPES OF ELECTIONS: